-DCME adopts the standardised approach for calculating its regulatory capital requirements in relation to operational risk in accordance with Basel 2.
+DCME adopts the standardised approach for calculating its regulatory capital requirements in relation to operational risk in accordance with CRR.

-3.5.
+4.5.
 Other Risks

 It is the Firm's policy to have low open foreign exchange (FX) risk.
-FX risk in the profit and loss account is managed by Product Control.
+FX risk in the profit and loss account is managed by the Product Control department which sits within the Finance Division.
 Limits are in place against which this is reviewed on a weekly basis.
 A process is in place to ensure that there is no material FX risk at each month-end.
 This is achieved through an interim FX sell-off at month-end, followed by a final sell-off after the month-end close process.